 The image at left is from the RIT Archive website.
-My responsibilities as the NTID Librarian are to help develop the The Deaf Studies Archive (DSA) , gather collections, and teach classes using the collection.
+My responsibilities as the NTID Librarian are to help develop The Deaf Studies, Culture & History Archive, gather collections, and teach classes using the collection.

-The Deaf Studies Archive (DSA) has some ASL Poetry and Sign Language collections.
+The Deaf Studies, Culture & History Archive has some ASL Poetry and Sign Language collections.
 Finding aids to these collections are posted and linked for your review.

-The RIT Archives is in the library building is open Monday-Friday from 9 am-12 pm and 1 pm-5pm.
-It is best to make appointments with the archivists.
-You can email the archivists Liz Call and/or Jody Sidlauskas for more information.
+The RIT Archives is in the library building and is open Monday-Friday from 9 am-12 pm and 1 pm-5 pm.
+It is best to make appointments with the archivists using their contact page.

-Faculty, if you are interested in booking a class to review these or other items, please contact Joan Naturale, NTID Librarian at firstname.lastname@example.org or call 585-286-4635.
+Faculty, if you are interested in booking a class to review these or other items, please get in touch with Joan Naturale, NTID Librarian at firstname.lastname@example.org or call 585-286-4635.

 View the Lerners' Finding Aid Collection (1987-2012).
 This collection has items you can review such as videotapes and DVDs with lectures, interviews, and performances regarding ASL poetry.
 It is helpful to share what items you are interested in viewing and their locations within archives when you visit the RIT Archives.